 - Unlawful sexual harassment does not have to cause economic injury to or discharge of the victim, meaning you don’t have to be fired for it to be a hostile work environment.

 How do I know if I am a victim of sexual harassment?

-If you feel that someone in your workplace is making unwanted sexual advances or creating a hostile work environment based on your gender, you’re probably right about what’s happening.
-As Genie Harrison says, “trust your instincts.”
-(CLICK HERE for a YouTube video by Genie Harrison with tips for workers who encounter sexual harassment.)
 If you are the victim of sexual harassment in the workplace, or another professional or social situation, you may feel powerless, vulnerable and afraid to speak out.
-Our experienced attorneys can help you in assessing the situation, and we will do so with compassion and empathy.
+Our experienced sexual harassment lawyers can help you in assessing the situation, and we will do so with compassion and empathy.
 You are not alone.
-We are here to help.
-Start justice.
-Contact us now. [*contact us now as a hyperlink]
+We are here to help you recover.

 First, tell the harasser to stop if you feel it is possible to do so.
 If not, that’s totally understandable.
 We have been in both situations – where we were able to confront the harasser and also when we were not able to confront the harasser – so we truly understand.

 We offer a few words of support to those who are considering telling the harasser to stop — we know that it is scary and can be really hard to do this.
 But you have the right to tell the harasser that what he or she is doing is wrong.

 If you can have someone who will support you there when you tell him or her to stop, that could be very helpful, both emotionally and in the future for corroboration that you told him or her to stop.
 If you are not able to have a witness present, send him or her an email confirming that you told him or her to stop, or at least send the email to yourself detailing what you said, when, where and what he or she said.